mijdavis2/docker-nu-atlantis/README.md

 # About

-While terraform is an excellent tool for infrastructure-as-code, keeping terraform DRY, automating deployment through gitflow and ci tools, and doing it all without leaking secrets takes a bit of extra tooling.
+Terraform is an excellent tool for deploying infrastructure-as-code.
+However, keeping terraform DRY, automating deployment through gitflow and ci tools, and doing it all without leaking secrets takes a bit of extra tooling.
-With this docker image and adopting [terragrunt], you get all of the above.
+With [our docker image](https://github.com/orgs/taosmountain/packages/container/package/atlantis-found) and by adopting [terragrunt], you get all of the above with minimal overhead.
 Also see [why use terragrunt].

 ## The tool stack